Infinite-Dimensional Feature Interaction: Introduction

 Inspired by traditional machine learning, we propose an approach that introduces kernel methods for feature interaction in neural networks.
 We define a set of feature interactions between features $W_a\mathbf{x}$ and $W_b\mathbf x$ with a kernel function $\mathit K(W_a\mathbf{x},W_b\mathbf x)$ instead of the element-wise multiplication.
 As shown in Fig~\ref{fig:1}(c), the kernel method transforms the feature to an ultra-high dimensional space by an implicit mapping $\phi(\cdot)$.
 From there, the feature interaction space is defined by the inner product on the Reproducing Kernel Hilbert Space (RKHS)~\cite{aronszajn1950theory} $\mathcal H$ constituent with the kernel function $\mathit K(\cdot,\cdot)$.
 The RKHS can greatly expand the interaction space at very little cost, enabling infinite dimensions.

 We then propose InfiNet, a novel family of neural networks that generate high-quality feature representations.
 Specifically, we introduce the Radial Basis Function (RBF) kernel~\cite{musavi1992training} as a replacement of the common $\oplus$ or $\otimes$ operations.
-With the infinite series expansion in RBF kernel, it enables a theoretical provable dimensionality approximation $\text{span}_{j \in \mathbb N,\sum_k{n_k}=j}\{\frac{x_1^{n_1} \cdots x_k^{n_k}}{\sqrt{n_{1}!\cdots n_{k}!}}\}$ while with as low-overhead as exponential operations.
-In this way, InfiNet enables efficient infinite-dimensional feature interaction space scaling upon a finite set of branches in the model architecture, thus achieving better complexity performance tradeoffs than prior state-of-the-arts.
+With the infinite series expansion in RBF kernel, it enables a theoretical provable dimensionality approximation $\text{span}_{j \in \mathbb N,\sum_k{n_k}=j}\{\frac{x_1^{n_1} \cdots x_k^{n_k}}{\sqrt{n_{1}!\cdots n_{k}!}}\}$ while with as low-overhead as evaluating an exponential function.
+In this way, InfiNet enables efficient infinite-dimensional feature interaction space scaling upon a finite set of branches in the model architecture, thus achieving better complexity performance tradeoffs than prior state-of-the-art.

 \textbf{Contributions.} We make the following contributions: \begin{itemize} \item We unify the perspectives of recent feature interactive works and identify a novel direction of neural network performance scaling: the feature interaction space dimensionality. \item We propose a method to expand the feature interaction space to an infinite dimension with RBF kernel, that can effectively model the complex implicit correlations of features. \item We propose InfiNet, a novel series of neural networks that explore the neural interaction from infinite-dimensional space, and achieve state-of-the-art performance. \end{itemize}